arseni-konakhau/mcp-server--atlassian/memory-bank/activeContext.md

   - Single-user and multi-user deployment scenarios
   - Production security with HTTPS and reverse proxy setup
   - Health monitoring and maintenance procedures
-- ✅ Created comprehensive non-Docker remote deployment guide
+- ✅ Created and optimized non-Docker remote deployment guide
   - File: `RUN-REMOTE-MACHINE.md` (main guide)
-  - Direct source installation using Python and UV
+  - **Restructured for simplicity**: Emphasizes simplest approaches first
+  - **Progressive complexity**: Direct run → nohup → systemd → advanced options
+  - **Beginner-friendly explanations**: Clear explanations of systemd and screen tools
-  - Multiple deployment options (screen, systemd, PM2)
+  - **Simplified deployment options**:
+    1. **Direct Run (Simplest)**: One command for immediate testing
+    2. **Background Process (Simple)**: nohup for persistence without complexity
+    3. **Systemd Service (Production)**: Proper production setup with detailed explanations
+  - **Advanced Options (Optional)**: Screen and PM2 moved to separate section
   - Full control over Python environment and dependencies
   - Native system integration and performance optimization
   - Complete troubleshooting and maintenance sections
+- ✅ Enhanced user experience based on feedback
+  - **Immediate accessibility**: Users see deployment is as simple as one command
+  - **Clear decision guidance**: "Best for" recommendations and pros/cons for each method
+  - **Tool explanations**: Detailed explanations of unfamiliar tools (screen, systemd)
+  - **When to use guidance**: Clear recommendations on when NOT to use certain approaches
 - ✅ Provided client integration examples
   - Python client with authentication support
   - JavaScript/Node.js client implementation